All alone

 But out the window I did slide

-I toppled to the darkest night
+I toppled into the darkest night

 Screaming to earth in full fright

-Parachute would help my plight
+A parachute would help my plight

 But the end for me was in sight